Candace Chong: Career

-After completing her formal education, Chong joined the Chung Ying Theatre Company where she wrote her award-winning plays Alive in the Mortuary (2003), Shall We Go to Mars?
+After completing her formal education, Chong joined the Chung Ying Theatre Company where she wrote her plays Alive in the Mortuary (2003), Shall We Go to Mars?
 (2005), French Kiss (2005), Murder in San José (2009) and The Wild Boar (2012).
-In 2011 she worked with American composer Huang Ruo to write a libretto for an opera about Dr. Sun Yat-sen. The completed work premiered at the National Centre for the Performing Arts in Beijing and later was adapted worldwide after it was well received.
+In 2011 she worked with American composer Huang Ruo to write a libretto for the opera Dr. Sun Yat-sen. The completed work premiered at the National Centre for the Performing Arts in Beijing and later was adapted worldwide.